daina-shi/daina-shi.github.io/resources/modestSpies/draft.md

 ### Scene 2 - Meeting at the café

 I was walking down the road, in my usual route, after my shift ended at 11 o'clock.
 A few feet infront of me was the Radio-shack.
 These few steps ahead of me were a deadline for me to make my decision.
 It was a choice between assured safety and uncertainity, home and the café, the routine and an adventure.

 I turned left.
+The road was new to me.
+City nights are far from desolate, but the night is still the night.
+I clutched the utility knife inside my hand bag.
+I was no Keiko Fukuda but my father sent me to martial arts classes in my teens.
+If the caller was some creep looking to prey upon innocent young girls, he was gonna get it.

+It had been nearly 10 minutes when I spotted the mall.
+Sure enough, sitting beside it was a shy little café.
+It read Leopold Café in big, bold lettering.
+The street was dimly lit, the café looked normal.
+I could still turn back if I wanted to.
+But I had already made my decision.

+There were around a dozen customers in the cafe.
+A couple of waitresses moved around, taking orders and looking busy.
+True to his word, the man in the white shirt was sitting at a table, alone, looking at the menu.
+I walked to the table and stood before him, as if demanding an explination.
+The man looked up, shifted in his seat and made an awkward gesture as if to say "please sit!".
+I was a little surprised.
+I expected the man that found out my name and called me at my work to be a little more ...menacing, sinister, or atleast a little creepy.

+He wore a white shirt, tie and cargo pants.
+He was a typical young office worker.
+Or atleast he looked like one.

+I adjusted the chair and sat opposite him.
+He looked at me, all serious, like this was an interview.
+There was a silence too long and quiet for my taste.
+I was about to break the silence, when a waitress beat me to it.

+"Are y'all ready to order?"

+*God, great timing girl, way to prolong this even more.* I maybe irritated at the moment, but I was raised to be a proper, polite lady.
+If the man wanted to order something, I wasn't going to stop him.

+"Just a coffee for me, thanks!"

+She then turned to me expectantly.

+"Same."

+*I don't even like coffee, what the fuck am I doing?*

+"So, who are you?"
+I blurted as soon as she left.

+"What?
+Who am I?
+You should atleast know that right? after calling me out here to the middle of nowhere?
+You even mentioned me by name."

+*What is he talking about?* Was he playing with me?
+He was the one who called me out here.

+"What are you talking about?"